 Trust is valuable.
 It affects everything.
-Being trusted by others is one of the things you must have to go far in life and to achieve your greatest success.
+Being a trustworthy person is one of those things which is necessary in order to go far in life and to achieve your greatest success.

-Before starting my own company, I worked in the security and investigations industry for 20 years, and I learned that trust isn’t a quick thing you can gain.
-It is something earned over a period of time, after consistently being honest, always acting with integrity, never lying or misleading.
+Before starting my own company, I worked in the security and investigations industry for 20 years, and I learned that trust isn’t something you can gain quickly.
+It’s something earned over a period of time, after consistently being honest, always acting with integrity and never misleading those around you.
 It is how you act.
 It is who you are.

 1. They are authentic.